 401 Courthouse Square

-In many cases the first indication that you are under investigation by the United States Attorney’s Office will be a target letter.
-This is a letter, normally sent to you by an Assistant US Attorney informing you that the court is intending to put information related to you and a specific charge or charges in front of a Grand Jury.
+In many cases, the first indication that you are under investigation by the United States Attorney’s Office will be a target letter.
+This is a letter, normally sent to you by an Assistant US Attorney, informing you that the court intends to put information related to you and a specific charge or charges in front of a Grand Jury.
 The practical upshot of this is that they are trying to tell you that they will be seeking to officially charge you with a crime.
 If this happens, you need to contact a Virginia federal lawyer right away.

 This letter will have some information about the charge or charges.
 The letter will likely advise you to have an attorney.
 Make sure to consult with a federal attorney prior to contacting any prosecutor in these situations.
 If you make any statements to law enforcement, those statements may negatively impact your case down the road.